vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/manage-monitor.md

 ## Tanzu GemFire Management Console

-The Tanzu GemFire Management Console is a browser-based interface that simplifies day-to-day operations and provides visual insights into your GemFire clusters.
+The Tanzu GemFire Management Console is a browser-based interface that simplifies day-to-day operations and provides visual insights into your Tanzu GemFire clusters.
 Use Tanzu GemFire Management Console to

 * Monitor multiple clusters in a single UI
 * View and manage regions and disk stores